adeelhasan/licensing-dapp/README.md

-    renting custom dates / custom period -- this can be from front end side too renting till the end of some time period this could stack the timeUnits, but that is an awkward thing to do -->
+    renting custom dates / custom period -- this can be from front end side too renting till the end of some time period this could stack the timeUnits, but that is an awkward thing to do

+    Payment and withdrawls
+        see if you can put this in your own utility contract some more cleanup on ReadMe
+    License Ids -- this is a bit orthogonal, can skip this.paymentToken() -- awkward, no?

+ -->
 ## Usage